Global Hiring Guide

 4. Telecommunications

 India's telecommunications sector is one of the fastest-growing industries, driven by a massive and tech-savvy population.
 The rapid expansion of 4G and 5G networks, coupled with the government's Digital India initiative, has further spurred growth in this sector.
-According to a Canaly report, The Indian Cellular Association expects the Government of India's boost to battery charger production to result in 365 new factories and create 800,000 jobs by 2025.
+According to a Canalys report, continued government support for domestic manufacturing, including battery charger production, is expected to drive new factory setups and create hundreds of thousands of additional jobs across the sector through 2026 and beyond.

 This creates job opportunities for network engineers, telecommunications technicians, software developers, and data analysts, among others.